Spring Boot Rest API with MyBatis and PostgreSQL

 Database initialization

 We added liquibase configurations to create the database schema and insert data before use by MyBatis.
-We will create the changelog versions in the /resources/db/changelog
+We’ll create the changelog versions in the /resources/db/changelog

 Creating the book table (001_create_book_table.sql)